publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptF/m__us_usc_t21_s360ccc–1.md

         (1)

-         With respect to a new animal drug for which the Secretary has made a determination of eligibility under subsection (c) of this section, the person who made such a request may ask that the Secretary add the new animal drug to the index established under subsection (a) of this section.
+         With respect to a new animal drug for which the Secretary has made a determination of eligibility under subsection (c), the person who made such a request may ask that the Secretary add the new animal drug to the index established under subsection (a).
 The request for addition to the index shall include—

-            (A) a copy of the Secretary’s determination of eligibility issued under subsection (c) of this section;
+            (A) a copy of the Secretary’s determination of eligibility issued under subsection (c);

             (B) a written report that meets the requirements in subsection (d)(2) of this section;